pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 # Coming from pandas

-Users coming from `pandas` generally need to know one thing...
+Users coming from `Pandas` generally need to know one thing...

 ```
 polars != pandas
 ```

-If your polars code looks like it could be pandas code, it might run, but it likely runs slower than it has to be.
+If your `Polars` code looks like it could be `Pandas` code, it might run, but it likely runs slower than it should.

-Let's go through some typical pandas code and see how we might write that in polars
+Let's go through some typical `Pandas` code and see how we might write that in `Polars`.

 ## Column assignment

-**pandas**
+### `Pandas`

 ```python
 # executes sequential